Biodiversity Net Gain FAQs - Frequently Asked Questions

 Will Defra being providing advice / steer on how LPAs determine that an off-site BNG provider / landowner will be able to finance their proposals?

 Sellers will need to commit to managing the habitat for at least 30 years.
-They will need a planning obligation (section 106) with an LPA or a conservation covenant with a responsible body and will need to agree an achievable habitat management and monitoring plan (HMMP) with them.
+They will need a planning obligation (section 106) with an LPA or a conservation covenant with a responsible body and are encouraged to agree an achievable habitat management and monitoring plan (HMMP) with them.
+Defra’s Legal agreements to secure your biodiversity net gain guidance sets out further information.

 If a habitat bank provider can’t secure finance for the whole bank, they can still have plans in place for what they intend to do with the land but should only be entering land into conservation covenants/planning obligations if they have funding secured.